noisrucer/girok/README.md

 ## 📕 5.
 Task commands <a name="taskcommands"></a>

 **Girok** provides powerful task scheduling operations.
-You can perform different operations that would've taken in other schedulers like Notion and Google Calendar in less than 10 seconds (If you get used to the commands).
+You can perform different operations that would've taken a long time in other schedulers like Notion and Google Calendar in less than 10 seconds (If you get used to the commands).

 ### 5.1 `addtask` command <a name="addtaskcommand"></a>